 The University of Denver has an amazing resource in its undergraduate, graduate and faculty populations with abilities in more than one language.
 The Cultures & Languages Across the Curriculum (CLAC) initiative at DU gives students and faculty the opportunity to integrate their language knowledge and abilities across the disciplines, opening the classroom up to differing cultural perspectives and access to knowledge that may otherwise be available.

-The Center for World Languages & Cultures offices are now located in Anderson Academic Commons, Room 336.
-Tutoring will resume in the fall quarter on the main floor of the Anderson Academic Commons.
+The Center for World Languages & Cultures offices are located in Anderson Academic Commons, Room 336.
+Tutoring is offered fall, winter and spring quarters in the Language Center on the main floor of the Anderson Academic Commons.

 Read about the move and the CWLC's services: Center for World Languages and Cultures Joins AAC